waidschrat/fastRdm/README.md

 concerning the starting point (sz), the drift (sv), and the non- decisional response-time constant (st0).

-Fast-dm estimates values for this parameters from response-time distributions for both alternative decisions.
-Fast-dm is based on a fast numerical approach for solving the Partial Differential Equation defining the above sketched diffusion model (cf. Voss & Voss, 2008).
+FastRdm estimates values for this parameters from response-time distributions for both alternative decisions.
+FastRdm is based on a fast numerical approach for solving the Partial Differential Equation defining the above sketched diffusion model (cf. Voss & Voss, 2008).
 A detailed description of fast-dm is given by Voss and Voss (2007).

-Instructions about how to use the programm can be found in the file MANUAL.
-Please mail any suggestions and bug reports to Jochen Voss <voss@seehuhn.de> or to
-Andreas Voss <Andreas.Voss@psychologie.uni-heidelberg.de> .

-Fast-dm comes with NO WARRANTY, to the extent permitted by law.
-You may redistribute copies of fast-dm  under the terms of the GNU General Public License.
-For more information about these matters, read the file COPYING of the source code distribution.
+FastRdm comes with NO WARRANTY, to the extent permitted by law.
+You may redistribute copies of fastRdm under the terms of the GNU General Public License.

 REFERENCES